-Massachusetts Brachial Plexus / Erb’s Palsy Attorneys
+Massachusetts Brachial Plexus and Erb’s Palsy Lawyers

 The brachial plexus refers to a set of nerves near a person’s neck that controls the nerve functions for his or her arms.
 When this set of nerves is damaged, Erb’s Palsy might be the result.
 Erb’s Palsy is a form of brachial plexus, and it affects about 1-2 babies out of every 1,000, according to the American Academy of Orthopedic Surgeons.
 Unfortunately, sometimes Erb’s Palsy is the result of a doctor’s error during birth, and that doctor might actually be held responsible for his or her negligence.

 If a negligent or reckless doctor has caused your baby to have Erb’s Palsy during or just after birth, then you could qualify for financial compensation from that negligent doctor for the many expenses and losses you and your family has endured.
 Contact an experienced Erb’s Palsy lawyer at Crowe & Mulvey, LLP, today by calling (617) 426-4488 to learn more about your legal options and pursuing the financial compensation you need.

 What is Erb’s Palsy?

 Erb’s Palsy is a type of brachial plexus injury that is known to affect a child’s shoulder and arm.
 Of all shoulder dystocia injuries, Erb’s Palsy is known to be the most common.
 The condition can be a causational factor for partial or total paralysis in the arm, shoulder or hand.
 In the majority of cases, children suffer only temporary paralysis of the arm or shoulder.
 However, in approximately 20% of cases the nerves are disconnected from the spine, which causes the paralysis to be permanent.